 The Town's wastewater plan has been designed to exceed the septic load removals modeled in the 2006 MEP Report's threshold loading scenarios in order to meet the regulatory TMDLs.
-A summary of the modeled threshold septic loading scenario is provided in Table 5-6.
+A summary of the modeled threshold septic loading scenario is provided in Table 5-10 and is shown graphically in Figure 5-39.
 The Town's sewer expansion plan has been designed to achieve the threshold septic load removal percentages in each sub-embayment.